billwanjohi/life-guide/phones.md

 *   [Buy unlocked]
     (http://www.ebay.com/gds/8-Advantages-Of-Buying-An-Unlocked-Phone-/10000000177629386/g.html)
+    *   This means a phone with a multi-band GSM/UMTS radio that you can service in multiple countries with multiple carriers
         *   Make sure it has a 1900Mhz UMTS band for international coverage
-    *   This means a phone with a multi-band GSM/UMTS radio that you can service in multiple countries with multiple carriers
     *   The upfront cost is higher, but your service can be much much cheaper
     *   You can use your device much more flexibly, particularly when traveling
-    *   There are even unlocked phones for Verizon/Sprint, by installing both CDMA and GSM radios.
+    *   There are even unlocked phones for Verizon/Sprint, by including both CDMA and GSM radios.
+        *   Sometimes these are only unlocked outside of the US (i.e. AT&T/T-Mobile would not be available)
 *   If possible, buy from a retail location
     *   Helpful to have a local repair option, particularly if you need to return your device and need a loaner